-The best way to start a warm-up is by performing some aerobic activity for 10 to 15 minutes, followed by some form lifts with no weight load.
+The best way to start a warm-up is by performing some aerobic activity for 10 to 15 minutes, followed by some form lifts of the barbell with no weight load – you can get them a cheap barbell that’s small and light enough for their strength.
 It’ll help the body of your child to familiarize yourself with the proper form of each exercise.

 All exercises should be performed in 2 sets, 10 repetitions: